Trump, top US lawmakers to huddle on border wall, government shutdown

 "Build the Wall," the Republican president demanded on Twitter.
 In remarks to reporters that same day, Trump said: "You can call it a barrier.
 You can call it whatever you want.
 But essentially, we need protection in our country."

-As Trump dug in, so did opposition Democrats, leaving many to wonder just how much progress might be made during Friday's White House meeting scheduled for 11:30 a.m.
-(1630 GMT).
+As Trump dug in, so did opposition Democrats, leaving many to wonder just how much progress might be made during Friday's White House meeting scheduled for 11.30am local time (12.30am Singapore time).

 "We're not doing a wall," Democrat Nancy Pelosi said late on Thursday, several hours after she was sworn in as the new speaker of the House of Representatives.